coavins/zomboid-coavins-firearms/README.md

 Individual components can be repaired using things like duct tape or metalworking.
 You should expect firearms to degrade at around the same rate as before, and it should take around the same level of effort to repair a gun the first few times that it breaks.

-⚠ It will take increasingly more effort to repair a firearm as more of its parts are broken.

 Alternatively, just replace the broken part with one taken from a different gun.

+⚠ It will become increasingly more difficult to repair a firearm as more of its parts are broken.

 ## Components

 This mod adds many new items that are used in repair and reassembly.
+Spare components can be looted from most places where guns are normally found.

 **Pistols**: Frame, Slide, Barrel